IDNI/TML/INSTALL.md

 ## 4. Install (as user with sufficient permissions):

-   Install tml executable and TML shared library (run after `make TML`):
+   Install tml executable and TML shared library:

     $ make install